Inferring stochastic low-rank recurrent neural networks from neural data: Empirical Results

 \subsection{Interpretable latent dynamics underlying spikes recorded from rat hippocampus}

 We next investigated how well our model can capture the distribution of non-continuous time series.
 In particular, we used publicly available electrophysiological recordings from the hippocampus of rats running to drops of water or pieces of food \cite{Mizuseki2009, Mizuseki2009b}.
 We binned the spiking data into 10ms bins and fit a rank-3 RNN to $\sim$850 s of data.
 Samples generated by running the fit RNN autonomously closely matched the statistics of the recordings (Fig.~\ref{fig:hpc2}\textbf{a}-\textbf{c}).
 Previous investigations into this dataset have examined the relationship between spikes and theta (5-10 Hz) oscillations in the local field potential (\cite{Mizuseki2009}), and found that units were locked to the LFP rhythm, with the relative phase depending on the subregions from which the units were recorded.
 The latents generated by the RNN are visually similar to the average local field potential (Fig.~\ref{fig:hpc2}\textbf{d}) and match its power spectrum (Fig.~\ref{fig:hpc2}\textbf{e}).
 While the model was solely trained on the spikes, the posterior latents (Eq.~\ref{eq:filt_post}) have a clear phase relationship with the LFP, as evidenced by a high coherence between the posterior latents and LFP.
 In contrast, and as expected, latents from running the RNN are not correlated with the LFP (Fig.~\ref{fig:hpc2}\textbf{f}).
+The correspondence between generated latents and LFP was absent when we use a related method for fitting RNNs (with deterministic transitions) to neural data (LFADS \cite{Pandarinath2018}; Fig.~S\ref{fig:S_LFADS}).
+Using the bootstrap proposal also led to lower-quality samples (Fig.~S\ref{fig:S_hpc2_supp}).